+The frequently used catchphrase "wine quality is primarily created in the vineyard/vineyard (and can only be improved to a small extent in the cellar)" can be read on many winegrowers' websites and is 100% valid.
 The well-known geologist and wine book author James E. Wilson aptly writes in his book "Terroir - Key to Wine": "The soil is the soul of the vine".
 However, the direct relationship between rock, grape variety and wine character is probably only marginally pronounced today due to the uniform use of often shallow-rooted rootstocks with heavy mineral fertilisation and the use of new viticultural cellar methods.
-In the vineyards that used to be fertilised only sparingly and mostly organically, with their old vines planted ungrafted and often rooted deep into the rock, this relationship was certainly much more pronounced.
+In the vineyards of the past, which were fertilised only sparingly and mostly organically, with their old vines planted ungrafted and often rooted deep into the rock, this relationship was certainly much more pronounced.

 A good vineyard soil should be rather lean, medium to deep, well aerated, water-permeable and not compacted, rich but not too rich, not too humus-rich but rich in mineral components.
 The best sites are so-called slope sites, because this creates an almost vertical angle of incidence for the sun's rays in late summer, and thus the maximum amount of irradiation can be utilised.
 The best location on a slope is the wind-calm concave centre (belly, navel, kidney), where the highest temperature sums are reached and the soil is usually well-drained.
 Soil colour also plays an important role, because dark soils absorb the sun's heat more quickly and extensively, while light soils reflect light, so such soils do not heat up as quickly or as much.
 The suitability of an area for viticulture is called viticultural suitability, which can be determined on the basis of a catalogue of criteria.